 Level of walk: Moderate

-Description: This is a 10 mile circular walk from Fishbourne to Bosham.
+Description: This is a 10-mile circular walk from Fishbourne to Bosham.
 You will cross the channel by ferry (there is a fee) to ltchenor and then along to Birdham, Dell Quay and Apuldram, ending up back in Fishbourne.
-You can do this walk any time the ferry is running which is usually from Easter to the end of September.
-The ferry runs daily in the summer months.
+You can do this walk any time the ferry is running which is usually daily during the summer months, from Easter to the end of September.

 2) Thorney Island, Chichester – PO10 7DB